mvolkmann/blog/src/smalltalk.md

 To open an context-sensitive menu for an item, right-click it.
 After an item is selected from this menu, it will close.

-To keep it open so multiple selections can be made, click its push pin in the upper-right corner.
+Menus can be made to remain open so multiple selections can be made by clicking its push pin in the upper-right corner.
+If the menu is closed and re-opened, the push pin state will be reset.

 To print "Hello World!":